Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model: Introduction

-where $[n]=\{1,\cdots,n\}$, and $W_s(j_1,j_2)$ is the observed edge weight between node $v_{j_1}$ and node $v_{j_2}$ from the $s\supth$ view.
+where $[n]=\{1,\cdots,n\}$, and $W_s(j_1,j_2) \in \RR$ is the observed edge weight between node $v_{j_1}$ and node $v_{j_2}$ from the $s\supth$ view.
 The vertex set $\calV$ admits a latent grouping structure shared across $m$ views in that there exists a unique non-overlapping $K$-partition:

 which can be equivalently represented by a 0/1 matrix $\bZ= \big[Z(j,k)\big]_{j\in[n]}^{k\in[K]} , \mbox{where } Z(j,k) = I(v_j \in \calV_k)$.
-To model the network structure while accommodating heterogeneity across views, we assume a flexible multi-view sparse low-rank model for $\{\bW_s\}_{s=1}^m$ which shares a sparse consensus matrix $\bC$ that captures the shared network structure and components capturing heterogeneity in both the network structure and information content.
-The consensus matrix $\bC$ can be further decomposed into $\bC = \bZ \bOmega \bZ^\top$, where $\bOmega$ is a {\it group-level sparse and low rank weight matrix}.
+To model the network structure while accommodating heterogeneity across views, we assume a flexible multi-view sparse low-rank model for $\{\bW_s\}_{s=1}^m$.
+This model utilizes a shared sparse consensus matrix $\bC$, which encapsulates the common network structure across all views.
+Simultaneously, it accommodates heterogeneity by varying the degrees of nodes to reflect distinct characteristics of each view and integrates sparse differences between views to capture the unique biases inherent to each one.
+The consensus matrix $\bC$ can be further decomposed into $\bC = \bZ \bOmega \bZ^\top$, where $\bOmega$ is a {\it group-level sparse and low-rank weight matrix}.
 Our goal is to simultaneously learn $\bZ$ and $\bC$ from $\calG\subm$ in the presence of heterogeneity.

 The proposed framework is particularly appealing for knowledge graph modeling with multi-view data for several reasons.
-To illustrate this, consider our motivating example of knowledge extraction with multi-view EHR data where the nodes represent clinical concepts including disease conditions, signs/symptoms, diagnostic laboratory tests, procedures and treatments.
+To illustrate this, consider our motivating example of knowledge extraction with multi-view EHR data where the nodes represent clinical concepts including disease conditions, signs/symptoms, diagnostic laboratory tests, procedures, and treatments.
 First, nodes within a group can effectively represent stochastically equivalent and interchangeable medical terms.
 For example, the clinical concepts ``coronary artery disease" and ``coronary heart disease" are used interchangeably by physicians but are mapped to two separate clinical concept unique identifies in the unified medical language system (UMLS) \citep{bodenreider2004unified}.
-Second, the structure of the group level dependency captured by $\bOmega$ can be used to infer about clinical knowledge about a disease.
+Second, the structure of the group-level dependency captured by $\bOmega$ can be used to infer clinical knowledge about a disease.
 The consensus graph is particularly appealing as it removes biases from individual healthcare systems.
-Third, the improved estimation of the low rank weight matrix $\bOmega$ and $\bZ$ through consensus learning also leads to a more accurate embedding representation for the nodes.
+Third, the improved estimation of the low-rank weight matrix $\bOmega$ and $\bZ$ through consensus learning also leads to a more accurate embedding representation for the nodes.